 - Materials engineers study the extraction, processing, refining, combination, manufacture, or use of metals, ceramics, and polymers.

-- mechanical engineer build devices that convert energy to work or work to energy, specializing in dozens of areas from air pollution control to rubber and plastics to underwater technology.
+- Mechanical engineers build devices that convert energy to work or work to energy, specializing in dozens of areas from air pollution control to rubber and plastics to underwater technology.

 - Mining engineers are involved throughout the mining process in planning and installing not only the mine itself, but roads, drainage, ventilation, pollution controls, safety systems, and land restoration.